-Grace House is a non-profit, live-in facility that provides sanctuary and full-time care to some of rural India’s most vulnerable girls — girls who have experienced unspeakable violence, abuse, poverty and loss of family.
+Grace House India is a Christ-centered non-profit home that provides sanctuary and full-time care to some of rural India’s most vulnerable girls — girls who have experienced unspeakable violence, abuse, poverty and loss of family.

 CRAIG & STACEY